WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/TF2 Nav Mesh Guide.md

 However it is a good idea to move #2 and #3 into the same position, so that bots will not try to move in weird directions before getting to #1.

-### Forcing a connection
+## Enforcing properties onto nav areas.
 <hr>

+Through the use of `nav_save_selected` and `nav_merge_mesh`, it is possible to not only forcefully make connections, but also nav areas with custom shapes.
+This is possible due to these two commands using a file to store and retrive nav mesh data.

 Some connections cannot be made, because the connection would go in a negative direction.
 This is for stability reasons, as these connections can cause crashes sometimes.
 However the nav mesh editor may still need that connection regardless.

-Through the use of `nav_save_selected` and `nav_merge_mesh`, it is possible to not only forcefully make connections, but also nav areas with custom shapes.
-This is possible due to these two commands using a file to store and retrive nav mesh data.

-Tip: `nav_shift`, `nav_corner_raise`, and `nav_corner_lower` will help you move nav areas.
+Tip: `nav_shift`, `nav_corner_raise`, and `nav_corner_lower` will help you shift nav areas.

 <!--Warning: Since the connection uses negative coordinates, the mesh may start to have issues.-->

-## Testing a Nav mesh
+# Testing a Nav mesh
 <hr>

 Nav meshes need testing so that you can fix bugs in them and ensure they actually function, before releasing them or implementing the nav mesh into your map. ***Always* analyze the nav mesh before testing it, *unless* it is impossible to do so.** TFBots rely on the nav mesh for movement and visibility, so it is important to analyze it to get metadata.
 TFBots in unanalyzed meshes will be slower to react to enemies, due to mismatched mesh visibility data, and in general will not work as well.

-### Test a specific path
+## Test a specific path

 Traditionally specific paths are tested through `bot_moveto` (or in CS:GO's case `bot_zombie 1` and `bot_goto_selected`) with a puppet bot.
 Unfortunately though, `bot_moveto` currently (as of August 2021) does not work in Team Fortress 2, so the next best alternative is to use opposite-team flags to get bots to move to a nav area.